end-of-game/cloudunit/cu-clair/README.md

 ```

 # Report (HTML or JSON)
-To report analysis, you should launch this command.
-You have two formats of reporting an analyse JSON or Html.
+You have two formats JSON or Html(default).
 Reports containers contains a list of sercurity failure (name, type, description link) for each layers.

 ```
 clairctl report -l myImageName
 ```